-12. My plan
+12. My emergency plan

 Hospital emergency department visits are more common for people with developmental disabilities than those without.

-With pandemic restrictions in place, it is not always possible for an essential support person to enter the hospital.
-In some hospitals, support people must be fully vaccinated against COVID.
+Talk about preparedness for the event of a visit to the hospital or falling ill at home.

-Even if a support person is ready to help, an emergency plan will help to answer important questions quickly: How are health care decisions made and who supports decision-making?
-Talk about preparedness for the event of a visit to the hospital or falling ill at home with COVID-19.
+An emergency plan will help to answer important questions from hostpial staff quickly: How are health care decisions made and who supports decision-making?